About GLORY

 Cooperation among Audit & Supervisory Committee, Accounting Auditors and Internal Audit Departments

-Audit & Supervisory Committee and the Company’s accounting auditors work in close collaboration to enhance the efficiency and effectiveness of their respective audits.
-In addition to the regular meetings held several times each year, they meet on an ad hoc basis, endeavoring to mutually ensure appropriateness and credibility of performance of their duties.
+The Audit & Supervisory Committee and the Company’s accounting auditors work closely to enhance the efficiency and effectiveness of audits.
+In addition to regular meetings held several times a year, they meet as required to ensure appropriateness and credibility in their execution of duties.
 This is achieved through such measures as briefing, consultation or inquiries, and confirmation on matters that require special attention, regarding the annual audit plans and site audit plans (including audits of consolidated subsidiaries) prepared at the beginning of each fiscal year.

-Further, Audit & Supervisory Committee works in close collaboration with the Internal Audit Department under the direct control of the committee to enhance the efficiency and effectiveness of their respective audits.
-Audit & Supervisory Committee Members receive and confirm copies of the audit notification stating such matters as the schedule, subject, purpose, method and other matters of the relevant audit which is given from the Internal Audit Department whenever they implement an audit pursuant to the annual audit plan.
-After completion of the audit, Audit & Supervisory Committee Members receive explanations concerning matters pointed out and status of implementation of improvement by way of the report on implementation of internal audits, based on which mutual exchange of opinions is conducted between Audit & Supervisory Committee Members and the Internal Audit Department personnel.
+Further, Audit & Supervisory Committee works closely with the Internal Audit Department positioned thereunder to enhance efficiency and effectiveness of the audits.
+Each time the Internal Audit Department conducts an audit pursuant to the annual audit plan, Audit & Supervisory Committee Members receive the copies of the audit notification from the Internal Audit Department and confirm such matters as schedule, subject, purpose, method and other matters of the relevant audit stated therein.
+After completion of the audit, Audit & Supervisory Committee Members receive an internal audit report concerning matters pointed out and the status of improvement, upon which they discuss and exchange opinions with the Internal Audit Department personnel.

 Title Name Board of Directors